JuliaLang/julia/doc/src/manual/types.md

 and applies to the whole current scope, even before the declaration.

-As of Julia 1.8 and later versions, type declarations can now be used in global scope i.e. type annotations can be added to global variables to make accessing them type stable.
+As of Julia 1.8, type declarations can now be used in global scope i.e. type annotations can be added to global variables to make accessing them type stable.
 ```julia
 julia> x::Int = 10